sourcefabric-innovation/citizendesk-frontend/README.md

  - make sure that your mocks are updated using the `./mockatenate` script
  - if your are directly mocking HTTP, make sure that the API endpoint you are using (throug `eve-api`) is in the root mock
+ - there is a build process concatenating all the templates. it is triggered automatically when a template is modified and `grunt serve` is running

 [interface]: https://github.com/sourcefabric-innovation/citizendesk-interface